nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 The [Strategy for Data Management and Computing for Groundbreaking Science 2019-2024](https://science.nasa.gov/science-pink/s3fs-public/atoms/files/SDMWG_Full%20Document_v3.pdf) is released.
 It is designed to “enable transformational open science through continuous evolution of science data and computing systems for NASA’s Science Mission Directorate.”
 Part of this strategy, “to develop and implement capabilities to enable open science” is the predecessor to TOPS.

 ### Smithsonian Launches Open Figshare Repositories
-In August 2019, the Smithsonian Institution launched Figshare repositories for open research data ([Smithsonian Institution Research Data](https://smithsonian.figshare.com/ResearchData) and for diamond open access scholarly monographs ([Smithsonian Institution Scholarly Press](https://smithsonian.figshare.com/ScholarlyPress)).
+In August 2019, the Smithsonian Institution launched Figshare repositories for open research data ([Smithsonian Research Data](https://smithsonian.figshare.com/ResearchData)) and for diamond open access scholarly monographs ([Smithsonian Institution Scholarly Press](https://smithsonian.figshare.com/ScholarlyPress)).

 ### USGS Instructional Memorandum
 USGS publishes an Instructional Memorandum (IM) on the [Release of Scientific Software](https://www.usgs.gov/survey-manual/im-osqi-2019-01-review-and-approval-scientific-software-release) and the [USGS Software Management website](https://www.usgs.gov/products/software/software-management).